 I followed tips and suggestions, and steps outlined on Cartegraph Campus to create some simple automations.
 I continued testing and studying each of the different step types to see what each trigger could do (trial-and-error), and I was able to pick up on it quickly.
 After I understood the capabilities, I started analyzing our business processes to see where it could be used.

 "Staff completed over 3,500 fire hydrant inspections in 4 months, saving the utility $110,000 in costs."

-First, were system notifications.
+First, we tackled our utility work management notifications.
 Managers and supervisors wanted to be notified when certain task activities were created, or if there was no cost entered.
 Second, I used triggers to manually update departments, staff IDs, and more.
 Next, I began to look at key operational needs.